-Latest News / Teach kids about saving with these helpful resources
+Latest News / Teach Kids About Saving with these Free Resources

 From the first moment parents put a coin or bill in their child’s piggy bank, they are demonstrating the value of managing money.
-Parents can help their kids learn about money and set and achieve future financial goals ahead of National Savings Day, which falls on April 22, 2021.
+Parents can help their kids learn about money and set and achieve future financial goals on National Teach Children to Save Day, which falls on April 22, 2021.
 Find additional resources through Centier Bank’s free Financial Education series, Centier To You.
 Get your child on the path toward saving success with Centier's Junior Investors Club, an exciting savings account for kids to start good savings habits.

 Several organizations provide educational resources available for parents to help children learn about money management in a fun and interactive way.
 Check them out below!